Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Find the likely gender of up to 100 names.*
+*Find the likely gender of up to 100 names*

 > Body parameter